A user guide to combining Confluence macros

 And what’s better than one macro?
 Lots of well-chosen macros!
 That’s why we’re here to tell you how you combine Confluence macros.

-This guide discusses how you can combine Confluence macros that are part of the Content Formatting Macros package - a toolkit that enhances page structure, functionality, and design.
-You can try Content Formatting Macros for free for up to 10 users.
+This guide discusses how to combine Confluence macros that are part of Content Formatting Macros - a toolkit that enhances page structure, functionality, and design.

 And what’s better than one macro?
 Lots of well-chosen macros!
 That’s why we’re here to tell you how you combine Confluence macros.

-This guide discusses how you can combine Confluence macros that are part of the Content Formatting Macros package - a toolkit that enhances page structure, functionality, and design.
-You can try Content Formatting Macros for free for up to 10 users.
+This guide discusses how to combine Confluence macros that are part of Content Formatting Macros - a toolkit that enhances page structure, functionality, and design.

 Why combine Confluence macros?